Nishi Honganji Temple 西本願寺

 Nishi Honganji is a temple that continues to serve as a center of modern religious Buddhist practices.
 It is slightly to the west of its twin temple, Higashi Honganji .

-Nishi Hongan-ji is a temple that continues to function as a center of modern religious Buddhist practices.
-It is slightly to the west of its twin temple, Higashi Hongan-ji.
-As you might guess from their names, they were once aligned.
-They were divided into west (nishi) and east (higashi) sects by Tokugawa Ieyasu, then ruler of Japan, who feared that their political power would grow too great.
+As you might guess from their names, the two were once aligned.
+It is said that they were divided into west (nishi) and east (higashi) sects by Tokugawa Ieyasu, then ruler of Japan, who feared that their political power would grow too great.

-Nishi Hongan-ji contains a temple garden called Daisho-in.
-Built without any water features, it instead uses sand, stones, and plants to represent mountains, rivers, and the sea.
+Nishi Honganji contains a garden called Daishoin.
+Built without any water features, it instead uses sand, stones and plants to represent mountains, rivers and the sea.
+It is usually closed to the public.
 Another feature of note is the Karamon, a gate whose intricately carved and painted sloping roof dwarfs the actual entry point.